huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning Selected machines
+::: warning Selected lab machines
-**2023-01-03 00:50** - One physical machine reports error on a system disk raid controller.
-We will start migration of lab machines to a new physical machine tomorrow morning.
+**2023-01-13:00** - One physical machine reports error.
+Labs on the machine is currently unavailable.
+We will start to migrate to a new host on Monday morning.
+[Contact us](/contact) on Slack if you need access over the weekend.
 :::